Scholarships & Funding for the Educator Academy

 Vernier Software & Technology Grant for HS/AP Science Educators

-In 2018 Vernier Software and Technology provided a $1500 grant for a HS/AP science teacher to join the 2018 Educator Academy in the Amazon.
-We are seeking a HS/AP science educator applicant who demonstrates a strong commitment to bringing the Amazon experience and Vernier Software & Technology data collection back to their classroom in very tangible ways and sharing their experience with future academy participants and the Vernier Software & Technology network.
+Vernier Software and Technology with support from Amazon Workshops is providing a $1500 grant for a HS/AP science teacher to join the Educator Academy in the Amazon.
+We are looking for a HS/AP science educator applicant who demonstrates a strong commitment to bringing the Amazon experience and Vernier Software & Technology data collection back to their classroom and sharing their experience with future participants and the Vernier Software & Technology network.

 2019 Fund For Teachers Fellowships

 Over the last 5 years, we have had OVER TWELVE Fund For Teachers® fellows join the Educator Academy in the Amazon!
 Fund for Teachers (FFT)offers competitive fellowships for full funding of teacher professional development opportunities like the Educator Academy.
 Read about two of our 2017 FFT fellows!

 The FFT 2019 application is due January 31, 2019.
 Please visit the Fund for Teachers® website for more information: http://www.fundforteachers.org/

 Additional Funding Suggestions